mia-platform/distribution/modules/observability/prometheus-operator/README.md

 ## EKS User

 If you are using our cni module or a cni that don’t use the amazon cni daemonset, you have to set the `hostNetwork` option of deployment to `true` for allowing the api-server to reach its endpoint.
+You can easily target the correct workload with the labelSelector `distribution.mia-platform.eu/expose-webhook=true`.

 [Here is the link to the official repository]: https://github.com/prometheus-operator/prometheus-operator
 	"Prometheus Operator GitHub Repository"